Having a Naso-Endoscope

 • If you are unable to keep your appointment please notify the Endoscopy unit as soon as possible

-• It is our aim for you be seen and investigated as soon as possible after your arrival.
+• It is our aim for you to be seen and investigated as soon as possible after your arrival.
 However the department is busy and your investigation may be delayed.
-If emergencies occur, these patients will obviously be given priority over less urgent cases.
+If emergencies occur, these patients will obviously be given priority over less urgent cases

 Concerns

-If you have any queries regarding the procedure, you should contact the Endoscopy Unit on 012340792269 between 8am and 6pm Monday to Sunday and the nursing staff will be happy to give you information or advice.
+If you have any queries regarding the procedure, you should contact the endoscopy unit on 01234 792269 between 8am and 6pm Monday to Sunday and the nursing staff will be happy to give you information or advice.

 FOLLOWING THIS PROCEDURE YOU MUST NOT DONATE BLOOD FOR 4-6 MONTHS